Housing in London: A Founder's Guide

 Whether you're doing coliving or a traditional rental, here's the step-by-step playbook to get settled fast.

-- •Book a temporary stay (Airbnb or hostel) for your first 2 weeks — don't sign a lease sight-unseen
+• Book a temporary stay (Airbnb or hostel) for your first 2 weeks — don't sign a lease sight-unseen

-- •Get a local SIM card on day 1 — most landlords only respond to local numbers
+• Get a local SIM card on day 1 — most landlords only respond to local numbers

-- •Open a local bank account ASAP (Revolut or N26 work across Europe as a bridge)
+• Open a local bank account ASAP (Revolut or N26 work across Europe as a bridge)

-- •Register your address — required for banking, contracts, and visa steps
+• Register your address — required for banking, contracts, and visa steps

-- •Bring translated documents: employment contract or proof of income, passport copies, previous landlord reference
+• Bring translated documents: employment contract or proof of income, passport copies, previous landlord reference

-- •Budget for a deposit of 1–3 months rent, plus first month upfront
+• Budget for a deposit of 1–3 months rent, plus first month upfront

 Common Mistakes to Avoid

-Founders moving to Europe consistently make the same housing mistakes.
-Avoid these and you'll save weeks of stress.
+Most people get the same housing calls wrong early on.
+Avoid these and you'll save yourself weeks of stress.

-- •Don't sign without a UK guarantor or six months upfront — many landlords require this
+• Don't sign without a UK guarantor or six months upfront — many landlords require this

-- •Don't pay deposits via wire transfer to strangers — scams are rampant on Facebook groups
+• Don't pay deposits via wire transfer to strangers — scams are rampant on Facebook groups

-- •Don't overcommit to a 12-month lease in your first city — try coliving or a 3-month sublet first
+• Don't overcommit to a 12-month lease in your first city — try coliving or a 3-month sublet first

-- •Don't ignore furnished options — buying furniture in a city you might leave in 6 months is a waste
+• Don't ignore furnished options — buying furniture in a city you might leave in 6 months is a waste